Prominent Family Law Law Firm

 We recognize that our family law clients may experience a multitude of emotions and thoughts over the course of their cases, including sadness, anger, fear, uncertainty, anxiety, exasperation, and resignation.
 Through compassion, personalized attention, and dedication to your case, we pledge to help you reach your ultimate goals in light of and despite your emotions.

 The reality is that you need a legal team that not only understands the many layers and complexities of your case – but that will also advise you in a truthful, objective manner; even if it is sometimes difficult to hear.
 Because that is what you deserve – the best possible chance at reaching your goals.

-At E. Stewart Jones Hacker Murphy, our family law attorneys possess the experience and legal skills to help you and your family move on with your lives.
+At E. Stewart Jones Hacker Murphy, our family law attorneys in Albany possess the experience and legal skills to help you and your family move on with your lives.

 The Value of Having Experienced Litigators in Handling Family Law Issues

 In representing clients in Family Court matters, we have helped our clients resolve all types of family law issues.
 We are familiar with the very specific laws, court rules, and procedures that govern family law cases.
 We also enjoy a solid and favorable reputation with many judges, arbiters, mediators, and other family law attorneys.
 Our credibility within the legal community serves as an invaluable benefit to our clients.

 Sometimes the answer is not found through negotiation but through trial.
 That’s why it is essential that when you have a case in Family Court, you are represented by attorneys with real trial experience.
 It actually quite simple.
 In the background of every Family Court negotiation is this question: what would happen if this case goes to trial?
 You need an attorney who is both able and prepared to answer that question, and who is not afraid to try a case in Family Court if that becomes necessary.